BillTheBest/m2x-service/README.md

 Getting Support
 ===========
 If you need help, please [contact](https://m2x.att.com/contact) the M2X team directly, or visit the [M2X Help Forum](http://forum-m2x.att.com).
+You can also join the #m2x IRC channel on Freednode.

 Interested in creating your own M2X Library?